Perceived discrimination at work

 Historically, the provisions for disability discrimination have required a finding that the relevant person meets the definition of ‘disabled’ under the Equality Act 2010.
 This case makes clear that it will still be disability discrimination if an employer erroneously treats an employee as disabled and subjects them to less favourable treatment accordingly.

 An employer who rejects a disabled person’s application after applying a service standard that reveals the person did not actually have the ability to meet that standard will potentially be protected from a discrimination claim.
 However, there will be no such protection if there is a mistaken belief that that person does not have the requisite ability.

 Employers should consider all relevant evidence and adhere to company policy when considering such an applicant and whether an impairment will inhibit a person’s ability to perform the role.

 An employer who rejects an applicant on the assumption that an impairment will become an issue will likely fall foul of the Equality Act 2010.

-For more information on any of the issues raised in this article or on employment law in general, please contact Jonothan Scollen in the Leeds Employment Team by emailing firstname.lastname@example.org or calling 0113 368 7583.
+For more information perceived discrimination or any of the other issues raised in this article, or on employment law in general, please contact Jonothan Scollen in the Leeds Employment Team by emailing firstname.lastname@example.org or calling 0113 368 7583.